-A: Co-op is an educational program in which students alternate periods of academic study in the classroom with periods of full-time co-op employment in industry.
+A: Co-op is an educational experience.
+Students alternate between periods of academic study at the university and periods of full-time co-op employment in industry.
 The employment assignments (usually six months in duration) are related to the student’s academic and career interests.
 The combination of academic and industrial experiences provides better understanding of the engineering workplace and helps with career development.

-Q: What is the difference between an academic advisor and a co-op coordinator?
+Q: What is the difference between an academic advisor and the department co-op advisor?

 A: An academic advisor works with the student to develop his or her academic schedule and ensure that graduation requirements are met.
-The co-op coordinator works with the student to prepare him or her for co-op and the interviewing process.
-They help the student identify co-op jobs that best fit with his or her academic, professional and personal goals.
-Coordinators and advisors collaborate together to ensure that the student integrates their classroom and co-op experiences.
+The departmental co-op advisor works with the student to prepare him or her for co-op assignments and the interviewing process.
+The co-op advisor helps the student identify co-op jobs that fit with the student’s academic, professional and personal goals.
+These two advisors collaborate to ensure that the classroom and co-op experiences are integrated.

-Q: What does NJIT do to prepare students for co-op?
+Q: What does NJIT offer to help the students prepare for co-op?

-Q: How do students get a co-op job?
+Q: How do I get degree credits for my co-op experience?

-Q: What happens if a student doesn’t get a co-op?
+Q: What happens if a student does not get a co-op job?

-A: NJIT has a large number of co-op jobs available to students and the co-op coordinator will work closely with the student to help them secure a suitable position.
+A: NJIT has a large number of co-op jobs available to students.
+The co-op advisor will work closely with each student to help him or her secure a suitable position.
 However, in rare cases, due to market conditions, economic circumstances or other factors, a student may not get a co-op job in a given semester.
-In that case and depending on their field of study and program, they may return to classes and begin the process of applying for co-op jobs for the next semester.
-Again, the student needs to speak with their co-op coordinator to ensure they are fulfilling their co-op requirements.
+In that case, and depending on their field of study and program, the student may return to classes and begin the process of applying for co-op jobs for the subsequent semester.